RAB records of nominal variety occurrences have incomplete name

 #2 Updated by Robert Peet over 12 years ago

 If you look at the RAB book you find a map for Ilex decidua and a map for Ilex decidua var. longipes.
 What RAB mean by Ilex decidua was Ilex decidua var. decidua, but that is not the way the records are in our database; we just followed the names on the maps.
 Every time RAB had a map with a full species and one or more maps of the same species but for a var, the full species name needs to be changed to the nominal var. (ie the species with the var name = to the species name).

-#4 Updated by xianhua liu almost 12 years ago
+#4 Updated by xianhua liu about 12 years ago

 Let consider Ilex longipes example.